How does Deep TMS compare to ECT?

 Does Deep TMS entail any risks?

 BrainsWay Deep TMS treatment has been proven safe and effective, and has no known systemic side effects.
-The most common side effect is temporary, mild pain or discomfort in the area of the treatment site, which occurs during the treatment session.
-This typically occurs only during the first week of TMS treatment.
-Other side effects may include muscle twitching and jaw pain.

-How long does Deep TMS treatments take?

-Does Deep TMS entail any risks?

-BrainsWay Deep TMS treatment has been proven safe and effective, and has no known systemic side effects.
 The most common side effect a temporary, mild headache which can be relieved by over the counter pain medication.

 How long does Deep TMS treatments take?